 1. Sustaining the local economy

 Moneystone Park is conveniently located near to other local attractions.
-Moneystone Park will provide a boost to the local economy.
-With visitors spending more money in the area, this could have significant spin-off economic benefits for retailers and other service providers.
+Moneystone Park will provide a boost to the Staffordshire economy.
+With visitors spending more money in the area, this is expected to have significant spin-off economic benefits for retailers, pubs, restaurants and other service providers.

 3. New jobs

 Around 250 new full time equivalent jobs could be created at the site, plus new jobs during construction and a further 78 indirectly within the local area.
 This would help to replace those jobs lost when the quarry closed.
 As an example of rural regeneration, the development will also help to diversify the range of jobs on offer in the local community.

 4. New high-quality facilities open to the community

 The proposed development will provide a range of new facilities which the local community would have the opportunity to use, reducing the need to travel further afield.
 Facilities include:

 - Bar and restaurant